-We believe that learning must be challenge-based.
+Our curriculum approach is very clear.
+We believe that the curriculum must be challenge-based with a clear focus on the skills and knowledge that every pupil needs to learn over a period of time.
 In other words, it needs to be based on real-world problems, must capture children’s interests and choices, requires them to acquire and apply new knowledge and skills, and above all, result in a problem being solved.
 Creating something new and sharing the new learning as part of a public product is essential and at the heart of NICER.
 This could be in the form of a dance, short play, a digital app, a pop-up museum, short movie or whatever the children want it to be.
-To enable them to do this we created 26 challenge packs (or topics) that form part of a child’s learning journey from Nursery to Year 6.
+To enable them to do this we created a number of challenge packs (or topics) that form part of a child’s learning journey throughout school.

 Each challenge pack is designed to stretch the children’s thinking.
 There is a perception that challenges can sometimes be too hard.
 They become too difficult to bother with because they require grit, determination and perseverance.
-Yet these are precisely the kind of skills we want all our children to develop and are what employers are crying out for.
-Such character skills, alongside critical thinking, resilience, collaboration and resourcefulness are all learning approaches that are at the heart of the NICER framework.
+Yet these are precisely the kind of skills we want all our children to develop if we are to prepare them well for the future.
+Such knowledge and character skills, alongside the ability to think critically and learn collaboratively with high levels of resilience, are all key features of the NICER framework.